A unified recipe for deriving (time-uniform) PAC-Bayes bounds: PAC-Bayes Bounds via Submartingales

 Comparing Corollary~\ref{cor:anytime-convex} and Proposition~\ref{prop:fixed-time-convex}, we see there are several differences aside from $\il_t$.
 For one, our expectation is on the outside of $\vp_t$ on the left hand side.
 Of course, because $\vp$ is convex, $\E_\rho \vp(\hR_t(\theta),\risk(\theta))\geq \vp(\E_\rho \hR_t(\theta),\E_\rho \risk(\theta))$, so our result implies a bound on the latter term.
-Second, our log-MGF term is based on $\eta(t)\in[t/2,t]$ instead of $t$, thus ``lags behind'' the fixed-time result.
+Second, as noted in the remark above, our log-MGF term is based on $\bar{t}\in[t/2,t]$ instead of $t$, thus ``lags behind'' the fixed-time result.
 This is a consequence of stitching.
 However, if there is a fixed time $n$ of special interest, we can obtain the following time-uniform bound for all $t\geq n$, which is just as tight as Proposition~\ref{prop:fixed-time-convex}.